 - A better future

-- Paints a picture of:
+- A picture of:

 - where the library wants to go